Patent Retrieval: A Literature Review: Related Topics

 \subsection{Patent Litigation}

-Litigation in general, and patent litigation specifically have been and still a topic of interest to legal professionals.
+Litigation in general, and patent litigation specifically has been and still a topic of interest to legal professionals.
 With the increased amounts of digitized data available and the need for technology support in analyzing and mining these huge datasets, litigation became of more interest to computational science researchers.
 Patent litigation can take many forms, the most common is patent infringement litigation where a patent owner (plaintiff) accuses another party (defendant) of using his/her invention without license or permission.
-Because litigation is very expensive, the most common defensive action for the defendant is to establish invalidity of the plaintiff invention by issuing a post grant proceeding such as PGR or IPR.
-Now the problem becomes a PR task, i.e. invalidity search, where one of the aforementioned methods can be utilized with wider scope to cover not only patent literature but also other published material.
+Because litigation is very expensive, the most common defensive action for the defendant is to establish invalidity of the plaintiff invention by issuing a post grant proceeding such as post-grant review or inter-parts review.
+Now the problem becomes a patent retrieval task, i.e. invalidity search, where one of the aforementioned methods can be utilized with wider scope to cover not only patent literature but also other published material.

 The task of automatically establishing patent infringement is not addressed in literature.
 Such task requires extensive human expertise and reasoning to build correspondences between product features and patent claims.
 On the other hand, statistical and visual analytics of previous court decisions have shown some degree of success in helping lawyers to better understand possible outcomes and better plan on defense strategies \cite{harbert2013law,allison2014understanding,osbeck2015using}.